Skip to main content

 Transforming Freight

-We are looking for innovators to demonstrate solutions that decrease fossil fuel use and reduce costs of freight operations in Detroit’s Eastern Market.
-Enter by 16:00 UTC on 12 September 2024.
+We were looking for innovators to demonstrate solutions that decrease fossil fuel use and reduce costs of freight operations in Detroit’s Eastern Market.
+Entries for this Challenge are now closed.

 About the Sustainable Cities Challenge Detroit